Powerlearnproject/se-day1-assignment-loretta-dhahabu/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.
+## Key Milestones in the evolution of Software Engineering
+Milestones include the development of programming languages (e.g., Fortran, C), the establishment of software engineering as a discipline in the 1960s, the advent of structured programming in the 1970s, and the rise of agile methodologies in the 2000s.
+1. The Birth of Software Engineering (1968)
+The term "software engineering" was popularized during the first Conference on Software Engineering, held in Garmisch, Germany, in 1968.
+This conference brought together academics, government officials, and industry representatives to discuss the challenges of software development.Before this milestone, software development was often regarded as an art rather than a formal engineering discipline.
+The conference highlighted the growing complexity of software systems, particularly in light of the increasing demands of users and the limitations of existing programming practices.

+2. The Waterfall Model (1970s)
+The Waterfall Model, introduced by Winston W. Royce in 1970, was one of the first formal software development methodologies.
+It depicted a linear sequential approach to software development, comprising distinct phases such as requirements, design, implementation, testing, deployment, and maintenance.
+The Waterfall Model assumes that each phase must be completed before moving on to the next, with no overlap.
+While it provided a simple framework to manage software projects, it also highlighted some limitations.

+3. The Agile Manifesto (2001)
+In 2001, a group of software developers came together to draft the Agile Manifesto, a pivotal moment that shifted the focus of software development towards flexibility, collaboration, and customer-centricity.
+The Agile Manifesto emphasizes four key values:

+   ~ Individuals and interactions over processes and tools ~ Working software over comprehensive documentation ~ Customer collaboration over contract negotiation ~ Responding to change over following a plan

 List and briefly explain the phases of the Software Development Life Cycle.